Sri Vikrama Rajasinha: Death

+Descendants

+British records says that he had a son.
+Social reformer Pattukkottai Alagiri was a descendant of the Royal Family of Kandy.

 Legacy

 The current Flag of Sri Lanka incorporates Sri Vikrama Rajasinha's Royal Standard.
 In September 1945 it was proposed in an address to the State Council that the flag be adopted as Sri Lanka's national flag:

 "This House is of opinion that the Royal Standard of King Sri Vikrama Rajasinha depicting a yellow lion passant holding a sword in its right paw on a red background, which was removed to England after the Convention of 1815, should once again be adopted as the official flag of Free Lanka."

 Kandy Lake, an artificial lake overlooking the palace in Kandy, was commissioned by Sri Vikrama Rajasinha.

 The Paththirippuwa or Octagon of the Sri Dalada Maligawa, is widely regarded as the epitome or the most admired symbol and representation of Kandyan Sinhalese Architecture.
 It was built in 1802 A.D. by Devendra Mulachari, Master Craftsman and Royal Architect, on the instructions of King Sri Vikrama Rajasinha.

 During Sri Vikrama Rajasinha's time as a royal prisoner in Vellore Fort he received a privy purse, which his descendants continued to receive from the Government of Ceylon until 1965.
 Muthu Mandapam is a memorial built around the tombstone of Sri Vikrama Rajasinha, the last south Indian origin ruler of Kandy.
 Situated on the bank Palar River, it is just one km north of Vellore town.

 During Sri Vikrama Rajasinha's reign, Tamil was used as one of the court languages in Kandy – a historical fact with implications for the present-day politics of Sri Lanka.

-In 2018, a Sinhala film titled Girivassipura was made and released which depicts the real-life story of the King Sri Vikrama Rajasinha.